 Privatisation saw the railway system become heavily fragmented, with most of the individual companies having their own cost centres, board of directors and shareholders earning dividends etc. Effectively this significantly increased operating costs - but not revenues - with the taxpayer having to "pick up the tab".

 For various reasons, including streamlining train operations at busy London termini served by multiple TOCS and a desire to reduce the cost of operating the railway, as some franchises have come up for renewal there has been a process of redefining and amalgamation with the aim of reducing the 20+ TOC's in number.
-However it remains impossible to return the railways back to anywhere near the (inflation adjusted) operating costs as existed before privatisation.
+However there are now so many profit centres that it remains impossible to return the railways back to anywhere near the (inflation adjusted) operating costs as existed before privatisation.

 Although overall passenger numbers have increased quite significantly (see below) track mileage has remained virtually stagnant; indeed if the reopenings (& electrification schemes) which the former British Railways was considering were to be taken in account then it could be said that the railways are still in retrenchment.